Ashfield Town Spectacle & Culture Fair

 Double Edge’s Ashfield Town Spectacle and Culture Fair explored how active participation defines the intersection of art, culture, and democracy.
 Grown directly from the theatre’s questions about the roots of identity, the Town Spectacle extended this search to include the whole community through a kaleidoscope of history, art, and spectacle.
 This performance did not take place in a theatre—the territories of the town were the stage map—and the ensemble was joined by all walks of the Ashfield, Hilltown, and western MA community.

 Spectators were free to wander from venue to venue, with a map and schedule provided upon entry.
 The Spectacle Fair took place each day from 1-7 with parade down Main Street at 7, leading to a finale at the Ashfield Lake.
+Here is an electronic program from the event.

 Daily Hampshire Gazette